varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 ## Cross-Site Scripting

-- When web-server unintentionally serves javasript from an attacker to client browser
+- When web-server unintentionally serves javascript from an attacker to client browser
 - How to inject script:
   - User data from one user visible to another
   - URL variables